Methodology

 Compound: unvalidated + declining/stale + 3+ days = 0.5×Web-Grounded Search (Parallel Enrichment)

-A Gemini 2.5 Flash call with Google Search grounding runs in parallel with headline clustering to independently discover what US political stories are happening right now.
+Brave News Search and Brave Web Search run in parallel with headline clustering, with Tavily news search corroborating and Gemini grounding held for fallback/audit checks.
+The search stack independently discovers what US political stories are happening right now.
 This provides an external ground-truth signal that doesn't depend on the ingested article corpus.
 If the web search fails or times out, the pipeline continues unaffected.

 Web search results are merged into the driver pipeline via three operations: